digital-asset/daml/docs/source/app-dev/app-arch.rst

 architecture, providing you with an excellent starting point for your own application.
 It showcases

 - using DAML React libraries
-- quick iteration against the :ref:`DAML Ledger Sandbox <sandbox-manual>`.
+- quick iteration against the :ref:`DAML Sandbox <sandbox-manual>`.
 - authorization
 - deploying your application in the cloud as a Docker container